 The surface of a tick was disinfected twice using 75% ethanol and once using phosphate buffered saline (PBS) prior to the preparation of hemolymph smears.
-The ticks and dissected seen using were а stereomicroscope, as described by (Patton et al., 2012).
+The ticks were seen and dissected using a stereomicroscope, as described by (Patton et al., 2012).
 The hemolymph was obtained from the incision following the removal of the lower part of a leg.
 The sample was collected on a slide, then, dryness with heat and fixation with methanol for 1:2 minute.
 It was then stained with Giemsa's stain and seen under a microscope at a magnification of 100x, using immersion oil (Burgdorfer, 1970).